Best Juventus Players of All Time

 8. Giorgio Chiellini

-Chiellini is another player who stayed with Juve during the tough times that followed the Calciopoli, and he is also one of the longest serving players in the history of the Old Lady.
-He is one of only two players among our list of best Juventus players of all time that are still playing football today and is the current captain of Juventus.
+Chiellini is another player who stayed with Juve during the tough times that followed the Calciopoli, and he is also one of the longest-serving players in the history of the Old Lady.

-Chiellini has spent most of his career playing for Juventus.
-He is currently in his 16th year at the club, having arrived at the club from Fiorentina in 2005.
+Chiellini spent most of his career playing for Juventus.
+Having arrived at the club from Fiorentina in 2005.
 He immediately became a regular under the management of Capello in 2005-06 season and won his first scudetto (which was later revoked and given to Inter).
 He stayed with Juve and it was in Serie B that he cemented his place as Juventus’ regular defender.
-A place he hasn’t lost yet.

 He tasted his first real domestic success in 2011, where he was an integral part in Juventus winning the Serie A again.
-He liked it so much that he has repeated the feat every year since.
 He has won an incredible amount of 9 scudetti with Juve.
-His partnership with Barzagli and Bonucci backed by Buffon in the goal has made Juventus’ backline the most important factor in Juventus’ 9-year consecutive Serie A wins.
+His partnership with Barzagli and Bonucci backed by Buffon in the goal made Juventus’ backline the most important factor in Juventus’ 9-year consecutive Serie A wins.

 Chiellini helped Juventus reach 2 Champions League finals in 2014-15 and 2016-17 seasons, both of which they lost.
-Chiellini is one of the most decorated players on this list and the fact that he may even add to that success still makes him one of the best Juventus players ever, a general in defense who will be remembered for decades to come.
+Chiellini is one of the most decorated players on this list, a general in defense who will be remembered for decades to come.
+He finally left the club after 17 years at the end of the 2021/22 season.

 7. Paolo Rossi